arcus/education_modules/r_reshape_long_wide/r_reshape_long_wide.md

 There are a few things worth noticing in the text above.
 First, there are only two arguments that aren't followed by an equals sign and **default value**.
 These arguments are `data` and `cols`.
 Since they don't have an equals sign followed by a default value, you **must** supply these two values at a minimum, for `pivot_longer` to work.

 The other arguments have a default value, and are therefore optional (if you agree with the default value, you can just leave them out).
 If you omit, say, `names_to`, it's not a big deal, because the function has a default value already set for `names_to`: "name".
+If you don't have an opinion about whether empty values should be dropped, then the default value of
+`values_drop_na` will be used: `FALSE`, don't drop empty (NA) values.
+But if you want to change these (or any other) optional arguments, you can.

 So, what do we put in as our `data`, and what do we add for `cols`?
 Look a bit further down in the help file under the **Arguments** section and you'll see that `data` refers to the data frame you want to reshape (pivot), and `cols` refers to the columns you want to pivot.